ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 * Adjust IOPS up or down by selecting a different [IOPS tier](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers).
 IOPS is adjusted within the tier.
 The degree to which IOPS can be increased is determined by the maximum that is allowed by the file share's [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles).
 You can adjust IOPS for an IOPS tier based on share size or select the next profile that allows for increased performance.

-    Maximum IOPS for a file share for a 3 IOPS/GB tier profile is 96,000 IOPS.
+    The maximum IOPS for a file share for a 3 IOPS/GB tier profile is 96,000 IOPS.
 All other profiles are capped at 48,000 IOPS.
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one instance is limited to 48,000 IOPS.
     {: note}

 * Adjust IOPS when you're using a [custom IOPS](/docs/vpc?topic=vpc-file-storage-profiles#custom) or [dp2](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) profile.
 The IOPS range is based on the file share size.
 For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS with a custom profile.
 If you later [increase the size of a file share](/docs/vpc?topic=vpc-file-storage-expand-capacity) to the next highest band, you can increase the IOPS again.